fhalamos/C_exercises/HW5/README.txt

 #P7
 -Call the program through /p7 n, where n is the dimension of squared matrix A.
 -The matrix A and vector b are generated automatically with random numbers.
-If they happen to generate a sistem of equation with infinite or non solutions, just run the program again.
-You can identify this cases in case the matrix contains nan or inf values.
-In most cases this will not happen.
+If they happen to generate a sistem of equation with infinite or non solutions, new matrix and vector is generated.

+#P9
+-Call the program through /p7 n nthreads, where n is the dimension of squared matrix A, and nthreads the quantity of threads

+#P10
+-Analysis in p10.pdf

 --------------------